 About the WaWa Project

-The WaWa Project is a non-profit organization providing support to children living with disabilities in Ghana, West Africa.
-Our goal assist in preparing them to be self-reliant, independent individuals who become positive, active and contributing members of a community.
+The WaWa Project is a US-based non-profit organization providing financial support for educational interventions, to children with disabilities in Ghana, West Africa.

-By equipping our students with the tools and skills they need to be fully integrated into their community, our ultimate goal is to alter the perceived notion that disabled individuals lead less-fulfilled lives or are less capable of contributing to society.
+By equipping our scholars with the tools and skills they need to be fully integrated into their community, our ultimate goal is to alter the perceived notion that people with disabilities lead less-fulfilled lives or are less capable of contributing to society.

 About the Problem

 In much of Ghana, people with disabilities are perceived as severely defective and shunned from mainstream society.
-Reinforced by lack of awareness and old beliefs that the disabled are cursed, this perception of their inability to contribute to society is widespread.
+Reinforced by lack of diagnosis, awareness and in some cases old beliefs that people with disabilities are cursed, this perception of their inability to contribute to society is widespread.
 Unable to work or denied an education because of their disabilities, these individuals are either concealed from the public eye by ashamed family members or the very opposite; thrown squarely into the public eye and forced to beg to survive, which only reinforces the pervasive poverty cycle.

 In a country of approximately 22 million, the World Health Organization estimates the disability rate in Ghana to be between 7-10 percent, or about 1.55 – 2.2 million people.